materialsproject/pymatgen/docs/installation.rst

 install pymatgen using easy_install or pip.
 Otherwise, these packages should be available on `PyPI <http://pypi.python.org>`_.

-1. Python 2.7-3.x supported. **It is highly recommended that you use Python 3.5 unless you know you need other dependencies that works with Python 2.x only.**
+1. Python 2.7-3.x supported. **It is highly recommended that you use latest Python 3.x unless you know you need other dependencies that works with Python 2.x only.**
 2. numpy>=1.9
 3. scipy>0.14
 4. matplotlib>=1.5+